How Do I Get into Business School?

 GMAT waivers are especially common in online MBA programs.
 Many applicants who apply to online programs don’t provide GMAT or GRE scores because they typically have enough work experience or a high enough undergraduate GPA to qualify for GMAT waivers.

-Candidates applying to one of the 45 percent of MBA programs that still requires the GMAT should understand another essential point: even at top schools, part-time programs generally have less competitive admissions with lower standards for GMAT scores.
+Candidates applying to one of the 45 percent of MBA programs that still require the GMAT should understand another essential point: even at top schools, part-time programs generally have less competitive admissions with lower standards for GMAT scores.

 By contrast, candidates applying to top full-time residential programs will need strong GMAT scores to win entry.
-They would be wise to hire tutors, if affordable, or at least register for top quality GMAT prep courses.
+They would be wise to hire tutors, if affordable, or at least register for top-quality GMAT prep courses.
 Scholarship offers because of high GMAT scores can sometimes offset the costs of tutors and prep courses.
 This article profiles some of the habits of GMAT test takers who scored above 700—in the top 10 percent worldwide.

 For more about GMAT and GRE waivers, see our FAQs on What is a GMAT Waiver and When Might the GMAT Requirement be Waived? and GMAT Waiver vs. No GMAT Requirement.